OpenTrons/SmoothiewareOT/README.md

 Please take a look [here](https://github.com/Opentrons/opentrons/blob/edge/CONTRIBUTING.md#opening-pull-requests)

 Contributions are very welcome !

+## Releasing (for Opentrons devs)

+When you want to release a version of the smoothie software for subsequent Robot OS updates, just create a github release in this repository.
+Travis will automatically build the tag and post it to the release.

+Note: You must create the github release first - don't create and push a tag from your remote.
+The release needs to be created for Travis to properly deploy the result.

+Once you've made the release, go update the [package in buildroot](https://github.com/Opentrons/buildroot/blob/opentrons-develop/package/opentrons-smoothie-firmware/opentrons-smoothie-firmware.mk).

 ## Donate
 We based our firmware off of the smoothie firmware which is developed by volunteers.
 If you find this software useful, want to say thanks and encourage development, please consider a